looker-open-source/app-lookml-diagram/README.md

 10. Reload the page and click the `Browse` dropdown menu.
 You should see your extension in the list.
     - The extension will load the JavaScript from the `url` you provided in the `application` definition/
     - Reloading the extension page will bring in any new code changes from the extension template.
 (Webpack's hot reloading is not currently supported.)

-## Deployment

-The process above requires your local development server to be running to load the extension code.
-To allow other people to use the extension, we can build the JavaScript file and include it in the project directly.

-1. In your extension project directory on your development machine you can build the extension with `yarn build`.
-2. Drag and drop the generated `dist/bundle.js` file into the Looker project interface
-3. Modify your `manifest.lkml` to use `file` instead of `url`:
-    ```
-    application: my-great-extension {
-      label: "My Great Extension"
-      file: "bundle.js"
-    }
-    ```

 ## Styling the Lookml Diagram
 The diagram is found in `./components/Diagram.tsx`.
 CSS classes are styled onto the surrounding SVG.
 These classes are defined as composable effects, added to individual elements by d3 on creation or during an event.
 Because the styles are applied using CSS classes, the number of d3 renders is cut down, and we can centralize the code describing them.